nkokkos/vws/README.md

 ## To do:

-  Implement some of the new vws apis and write better documentation :-) .
+  Implement some of the new vws apis

 ## Contributing